Topology ToolKit

 News

-· TTK 1.1.0 is out!
-Download it and check it out :) [Jul.
-16, 2022]
+· TTK 1.3.0 is out!
+Download it and check it out :) [Sep.
+27, 2024]

 The Topology ToolKit (TTK) is an open-source library and software collection for topological data analysis and visualization.

-TTK can handle scalar data defined either on regular grids or triangulations, in 2D, 3D, or more.
+TTK can handle scalar data defined either on regular grids or triangulations, in 1D, 2D, 3D, or more.
 It provides a substantial collection of generic, efficient and robust implementations of key algorithms in topological data analysis.
 It includes:

 · For scalar data: critical points, integral lines, persistence diagrams, persistence curves, merge trees, contour trees, Reeb graphs, Morse-Smale complexes, topological simplification, topology-aware compression, harmonic design;